 If a grave is purchased and is to be reopened for a future interment, the written permission of the registered grave owner must be given, except where the burial is that of the registered grave owner.

 Coffins and urns for burial must be made from suitable bio-degradable materials such as wood, wicker, cane bamboo, cardboard etc. The Parish Council also permits shroud burial

 Funerals will normally only be permitted Monday to Friday 09:30 – 15:00 (excluding bank or other public holidays).
 It may be possible to arrange funerals outside these hours subject to additional cost.
 The parish clerk must be contacted if a funeral outside of permitted hours is required.

-All funerals will be subject to the control of the Parish Council’s designated officer, who will meet the cortege and direct it to the burial ground shelter or grave as appropriate.
+All funerals will be subject to the control of the Parish Council’s designated officer, normally the Parish Clerk, who will meet the cortege and direct it to the burial ground shelter or grave as appropriate.